 This is a critical activity and the RDA welcomes any comments from interested stakeholders.
 Further information will be distributed as it becomes available.

 In parallel with the development of a Strategic Regional Plan a number of key areas of focus will be pursued.
 These were identified by the Committee at its 27 January 2021 strategic planning meeting and featured in the RDA’s January to April 2021 quarterly report.

 Logan and Redlands residents and businesses can continue to get the latest information on COVID-19 at these links:

 Each of these sites provide links that navigate to other relevant sites.

-Current information relating to key dates, publications and the project timeline is available at inlandrail.artc.com.au/K2ARB.
+In the meantime, information relating to key dates, publications and the project timeline is available at https://inlandrail.artc.com.au/K2ARB.
 The CCC membership, Agendas, Minutes and Chair’s summaries from each of the previous meetings of the Committee are available at https://inlandrail.artc.com.au/k2arb-ccc.

 South East Queensland and adjacent areas are served by several Regional Development Australia Committees including for:

 These RDAs communicate regularly to discuss issues impacting across the South East Queensland Region and how best to work together in the interests of this broader Region.
 On 6 and 7 May 2021 the RDAs met in the Sunshine Coast Region to focus on cross regional issues including receiving an address from Ted O’Brien MP, Federal member for Fairfax wearing his hat as the Prime Minister's representative on the 2032 Olympic and Paralympic Games bid committee.

 The RDAs will next meet on 9 to 10 August 2021 in the Gold Coast Region.